Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 increasingly popular.
 In this section, the two most common ways will be presented.

-**OpenCV**
+### OpenCV

-OpenCV is a BSD-licensed open-source, cross-platform package that is primarily a real transaction

-for real-time image processing and is today the most popular solution in the field of image analysis, especially since it also has native Nvidia CUDA support.
+OpenCV is a BSD-licensed open-source, cross-platform package that is primarily a real transaction for real-time image processing and is today the most popular solution in the field of image analysis, especially since it also has native Nvidia CUDA support.
 Originally It was written in the C language by Intel engineers.
 Still, it is also available in C++ and Python, and it has been extended with more language support using shell classes.
 Different wrap (Goyal, et al., 2017).
-In the field of face recognition, for detecting landmarks (Facemark API) and is suitable for solving related problems (e.g. finding faces, drawing landmarks), but it also has many other functions ( e.g. use own Face and Fischer face).
+In the field of face recognition, for detecting landmarks (Facemark API) and is suitable for solving related problems (e.g., finding faces, drawing landmarks), but it also has many other functions ( e.g., use own Face and Fischer face).
 The solution uses a Haar-Cascade classifier for face recognition, a machine learning-based method that uses cascading layers (Viola & M.Jones, 2003).

-**Dlib**
+### Dlib

 Dlib is a low-level cross-platform open-source software written primarily in C++ but also supported by Python, part of the general